ux-design/animator-js/README.md

-This library will work only in latest browser which area compatible with animation-keyframes
+This library will work only in latest browser which are compatible with animation-keyframes feature

 ## Setup files